• Art Magazine

 Nasher Prize 2019: Isa Genzken

-Nasher curators and Quin Matthews Films travel to Isa Genzken's studio in Berlin to talk sculptures
+Nasher curators and Quin Matthews Films travel to Isa Genzken's studio in Berlin to talk about her love of big cities, architecture, people as sculptures and other themes in her work:

 This video is embedded using YouTube's enhanced Privacy mode, which blocks YouTube cookies until you actively click to play the video.
 By clicking the play button, you consent to YouTube placing cookies on your device, which may also be used to analyze user behavior for market research and marketing purposes.
 For more information about YouTube's use of cookies, please see Google's Cookie Policy at https://policies.google.com/technologies/types?hl=de.